 - The processing is unlawful, the data subject refuses to delete the personal data and instead requests the restriction of the use of personal data.

-- The controller no longer needs the personal data for the purposes of processing, but the data subject requires them to assert, exercise or defend legal claims.
+- The controller no longer needs the personal data for the purposes of the processing, but the data subject requires them to assert, exercise or defend legal claims.

 - The data subject objects to the processing according to Article 21 (1) GDPR and it is not yet clear whether the legitimate reasons of the controller outweigh those of the data subject.

 If one of the above-mentioned conditions is met and a data subject wishes to request the restriction of personal data stored by us, they may at any time contact our data protection officer or another employee of the controller.
-Our data protection officer or another employee will arrange for the restriction of processing.
+Our data protection officer or another employee will arrange for the restriction of the processing.

-Any data subject affected by the processing of personal data shall have the right, conferred by the European legislator to obtain the personal data concerning him / her provided to a controller by the data subject in a structured, common and machine-readable format.
+Any data subject affected by the processing of personal data shall have the right, conferred by the European legislator to obtain the personal data concerning him/her provided to a controller by the data subject in a structured, common and machine-readable format.
 The data subject shall have the right to transmit those data to another controller without hindrance from the controller to which the personal data have been provided, where the processing is based on consent pursuant to point (a) of Article 6 (1) or point (a) of Article 9 (2) or on a contract pursuant to point (b) of Article 6 (1); and the processing is carried out by automated means, provided that processing is not necessary for the performance of a task carried out in the public interest or in the exercise of official authority vested in the controller.

 Furthermore, in exercising their right to data portability, the data subject has according to Article 20 (1) GDPR the right to obtain that the personal data is transmitted directly from one controller to another controller, as far as this is technically feasible and provided that the rights and freedoms of other persons are not compromised.